 - 6. The exemptions mentioned in Article 4 of Regulation (EU) 2021/378 (ECB/2021/1) apply from the start of the maintenance period in which the relevant event occurs. - 7.
 Pursuant to Article 3(3) of Regulation (EU) 2021/378 (ECB/2021/1), the ECB publishes on its website a list of institutions subject to the Eurosystem's minimum reserve requirements pursuant to that Regulation. - 8.
 The ECB also publishes a list of institutions exempted from minimum reserve requirements, excluding those institutions referred to in points (a) to (c) of Article 4(2) of Regulation (EU) 2021/378 (ECB/2021/1). - 9.
 The reserve base of each institution is determined in relation to elements of its balance sheet.
 The balance sheet data are reported to the NCBs within the general framework of the ECB's monetary and financial statistics.
 Institutions calculate the reserve base in respect of a particular maintenance period on the basis of the data relating to the month that is two months prior to the month within which the maintenance period starts pursuant to Article 5(5) of Regulation (EU) 2021/378 (ECB/2021/1), subject to the exceptions for tail institutions, as laid down in Article 5(6) of that Regulation. - 10.
-The reserve ratios are determined by the ECB subject to the maximum limit specified in Regulation (EC) No 2531/98. - 11.
+The reserve ratios are those specified by the ECB in Regulation (EU) 2021/378 (ECB/2021/1) subject to the maximum limit set out in Regulation (EC) No 2531/98. - 11.
 The amount of minimum reserves to be held by institutions are calculated using the reserve ratios set out in Article 6(1) of Regulation (EU) 2021/378 (ECB/2021/1) for each of the liabilities of the reserve base under Article 5 of that Regulation.
 The Bank must use the minimum reserves calculated in accordance with Article 6 of Regulation (EU) 2021/378 (ECB/2021/1) to remunerate holdings of minimum reserves and to assess whether institutions comply with the obligation to hold the required amount of minimum reserves. - 12.
 In order to pursue the aim of stabilising interest rates, the Eurosystem's minimum reserve system enables institutions to make use of averaging provisions, implying that compliance with reserve requirements is determined on the basis of the average of the end-of-day balance on one or more reserve accounts over a maintenance period.
 The maintenance period is defined in Article 8 of Regulation (EU) 2021/378 (ECB/2021/1). - 13.
-In accordance with Article 9 of Regulation (EU) 2021/378 (ECB/2021/1), institutions' holdings of minimum reserves are remunerated at the average, over the maintenance period, of the Eurosystem's rate (weighted according to the number of calendar days) for the main refinancing operations according to the following formula (whereby the result is rounded to the nearest cent):
+In accordance with Article 9 of Regulation (EU) 2021/378 (ECB/2021/1), institutions' holdings of minimum reserves are remunerated at 0%. - The end-of-day balance of TARGET-Ireland during the period of a prolonged TARGET disruption over several business days as referred to in Article 161a will be considered in the remuneration of minimum reserves retroactively after the TARGET disruption is resolved.